ormsbydaniel/apex-ge-config-builder/docs/workshops/index.md

 ## Workshops

-If at a workshop,then the format will comprise of a mixture of a faciliator led demonstrations and time to follow along with the steps in the tutoral guides.
+If attending workshop, tutorial content will be used as a combination of facilitator led demonstrations and self-paced learning exercises.